• Horizontal Logo

 2 Semesters, 1 Credit, Full-time

 A fast-paced and intensive course in preparation for AP Calculus (AB or BC).
 Topics include: the properties and techniques of advanced graphing, solutions of the elementary functions (polynomial, rational power, piecewise, exponential, logarithmic, logistic, and trigonometric), complex numbers, sequences and series, and an introduction to limits.
 Students in this course are expected to purchase a TI-84 graphing calculator.
-Prerequisite: Minimum grade of B+ in Algebra II Honors
+Prerequisite: Students are eligible if they have earned either a B+ or higher in Algebra II Honors or an A+ in Algebra II.

 • Spanish I